03.

 7-7.45pm, 5pm With Nordic Stride 2 Thrive.

 Join a FREE adult beginner friendly Nordic walking taster session.
-You’ll be learning at the picturesque picturesque Belper River Gardens, with views over Belper Mills.
+You’ll be learning at the picturesque Belper River Gardens, with views over Belper Mills.

 If you can walk unsupported, you can Nordic Walk.
 Pay & display parking.
 No dogs please.